 Once received, submissions are first registered and screened by our staff for eligibility and completeness.

-Submissions are then pre-screened by a small team of staff and Jury members to evaluate their fit and relevancy to Prize themes.
-Those submissions that clear the pre-screening process are then delivered as qualified submissions to the AMP Jury for Jewish Music for their evaluation.
+Submissions are then pre-screened by a small team of staff and Jury members to evaluate their fit and relevancy to the Prize theme.
+Those submissions that clear the pre-screening process are then delivered as qualified submissions to the AMP Jewish Music Jury for their evaluation.